szekenneth/coding-assignments/README.md

 ## Requirements
 * NodeJS 14.x or higher
-* Angular 11.x or higher / Latest AngularJS, VueJS or React
+* Angular 11.x or higher / Latest AngularJS (bonus points if you did this)
 * Github account

 ## Getting Started
 * fork the repository
-* create a feature branch `git checkout -b feature/<any-feature-you-want>`
+* Make it private repository
+* add user `btoaelbore` as Collaborator
 * update this `README` file to include the installation guide
-* create a Pull Request to this repository
+* DONT CREATE PULL REQUEST

 ## Installation
 * `You Installation Guide Here`